torrentg/logdb/README.md

 * Record identifier is a sequential number
 * Record are indexed by timestamp (monotonic non-decreasing field)
 * Only append function is supported (no update, no delete)
-* Data insertion flush data to disk
+* Just after insertion data is flushed to disk (no delayed writes)
 * Automatic data recovery on catastrofic event
 * Records can be read (retrieved by seqnum)
 * Records can be searched by id (seqnum)